 Keep in mind that even if you are on day 182 or so, and your policy requires an appeal within 180 days, you may have some “wiggle room” if your denial letter says something like “you must file an appeal within 180 days of the date you receive this letter”.
 As it can take approximately 5 days for mail to arrive from the date on the letter, you may have something like 185 days to file an appeal.

-In this case, Mrs. Fortier was receiving disability benefits from her long term disability company.
+In this case, Mrs. Fortier was receiving disability benefits from Hartford, her long-term disability company.
 She received a letter in September that her benefits were going to be terminated in November (two months later).
 She believed that her 180-day time clock started in November when her benefits were terminated, but actually, her 180-day time clock started in September when she received the notice.
 She did not send in her appeal letter until two months after her 180-day window had closed.
 Ultimately, the First Court of Appeals ruled against her citing that the law states the deadline starts from the date claimants receive notice.

 Good Excuses for Missing Deadlines